lgtanimoto/CulturalCSBytes/API.md

 const res = await fetch(`http://localhost:3001/enrollments/${enrollmentId}/sessions/continue`, {
   method: 'GET',
   headers: { token: localStorage.token }
-}
+});

 const parseData = await res.json();
 ```

 If you get this, this means to redirect to the form where we start a new session.
-See [Section 5](#5-session-start).
+See [Section 5, Official Session](#5a-official-session).

 ```
 {